-Planning for construction is underway, with staging and start of construction anticipated in late summer 2017.
+Planning for construction is underway, with construction staging along the south side of Evans Avenue between Rankin and Quint streets and early construction activities anticipated in late 2017/early 2018.
 Sign-up for email updates to stay informed!

 Headworks Facility Project

 Built in 1952, the Southeast Treatment Plant (SEP) is located in the Bayview Hunters Point community and treats 80% of the City’s wastewater.
 Many of the SEP’s facilities are being upgraded and modernized to meet our Levels of Service, which provide specific, measurable goals and objectives that guide project selection and evaluate program success.